 A standard non-tubeless ready road bike tyre features a bead around the edge that hooks into the rim of the wheel.
 An inner tube sits independently within the tyre to hold air and keep the right pressure in the tyre.
 To repair a tubed tyre puncture you would generally either patch or replace the inner tube.
 You may also hear these referred to as “Clincher” tyres, although tubeless ready tyres can also be run with a tube in this way.

-Tubeless ready tyres are designed to be used without an inner tube.
-They must be used with tubeless ready rims as together they will create an airtight seal that enables the tyre to hold air without using a tube.
+Tubeless-ready tyres are designed to be used without an inner tube.
+They must be used with tubeless-ready rims, as together they will create an airtight seal that enables the tyre to hold air without using a tube.
 Sealant will also be required to help seal any small punctures.
-Generally running tubeless will reduce the likelihood of a flat, however if a larger tear in the tyre occurs it can be a bit more of a process to repair.
+Generally, running tubeless will reduce the likelihood of a flat, if a larger tear in the tyre occurs, it can be a bit more of a process to repair.
 More on that later.

 Tubular tyres were another common option in years gone by.
-Tubular tyres are constructed with the tyre casing sewn around the inner tube.
-Tubular tyres do not have beads and are glued onto specifically designed rims, which can make them harder to install and repair.
+They are constructed with the tyre casing sewn around the inner tube.
+These do not have beads and are glued onto specifically designed rims, which can make them harder to install and repair.
 However most brands have moved away from this now.

 How do I choose the right tyre width for my bike?